tomeshnet/p2p-internet-workshop/module-2/README.md

 ## 1: Topic introduction

+- Recap that in the last session, we ran a peer-to-peer application over a mesh network isolated from the internet, and today we will manually set up such a mesh network on the same Raspberry Pi devices running GNU/Linux
 - Summarize homework takeaways and answer any questions:
     - IP address and packet
     - DHCP, NAT, IPv6 self-addressing
     - Packet forwarding and network routing
-- Recap that in the last session, we ran a peer-to-peer application over a mesh network isolated from the internet, and today we will manually set up such a mesh network on the same Raspberry Pi devices running GNU/Linux
+- Act as DHCP server and assign IP addresses to a couple students, route a paper message, using the terminologies, to demonstrate these concepts

 ## 2: Hands-on and material exploration